-The manpower required by the con during the execution of the sub-projects will be determined by the contractor and will be depicted in the Site Specific ESMP (SSESMP), which needs to be approved by the CSC.
+The manpower required by the contractor during the execution of the sub-projects will be determined by the contractor and will be depicted in the Site Specific (SSESMP), which needs to be approved by the CSC.

 During surveys & consultations, the major demand of the community was the provision of jobs during the construction phase.
-Sufficient labor particularly unskilled is available in the sub-project area.
+Sufficient labor particularly unskilled is available in the subproject area.